beginning of content

 Your dentist may also use a special type of CT scan, known as cone beam CT scan (CBCT).

-Before your CT scan appointment, the hospital or radiology practice will send you instructions.
+The hospital or radiology practice will send you instructions before your CT scan.

-You may need to have an injection of a special dye called contrast material.
+You may need to have a special dye called contrast material.
+This is given by mouth or by injection.
 Contrast material is not radioactive.
-It helps blood vessels and some organs to appear in the scan.
-If you need contrast material for the CT scan, you may be asked to fast (not eat or drink) before your appointment.
+It helps to show your blood vessels and some organs in the scan.

 Before the scan

-Before the scan, you may be injected with contrast material to make the pictures clearer.
-You may experience some strange feelings from the contrast, like:
+Before the scan, you may be injected with contrast material.
+You may feel some strange feelings from the contrast, like:

-These feelings should only last for about 20 seconds.
+These effects should only last for about 20 seconds.

 During the scan

-You'll usually lie on your back, on a flat bed that passes into the CT scanner.
-The scanner looks like a doughnut.
-It will rotate around a small section of your body as you pass through it.
+You'll usually lie on your back, on a flat bed that goes into the CT scanner.
+The scanner will rotate around a section of your body as you go through it.

-While each scan is taken, you'll need to lie very still and breathe normally so that the images are clear.
-At certain points of the exam, you may be asked to:
+While each scan is taken, you'll need to lie very still and breathe normally.
+This is so that the images are clear.
+At certain points in the exam, you may be asked to:

 • breathe in